Rex Grossman: 2010 season

 Grossman signed a one-year contract with the Washington Redskins for the 2010 season on March 17, 2010.
 Grossman made his first appearance for the Redskins against the Detroit Lions on October 31, 2010, but he was sacked and lost a fumble on his first play, which was returned by Lions defensive tackle Ndamukong Suh for a touchdown.
 On December 17, Redskins coach Mike Shanahan benched Donovan McNabb in favor of Grossman, who had not been a starter since 2008.
 The Redskins fell behind the Dallas Cowboys early in the game, but Grossman threw for 322 yards, four touchdowns, and two interceptions to erase a 20-point deficit.
 The Cowboys still managed to win the game, 33–30.
-Grossman won his second start with Washington in a close and important game for the Jaguars in Jacksonville.
+Grossman won his second start with Washington in a close and important game for the Jacksonville Jaguars in Jacksonville.

 2011 season

 On August 2, 2011, Grossman re-signed with the Redskins.
 At the end of the 2011 pre-season, after a quarterback battle with John Beck, Grossman was chosen to be the opening day starting quarterback of the Redskins.
-Grossman started the 2011 season with a win against the New York Giants, completing 21 of 34 attempts while throwing for 305 yards and two touchdowns.
-Grossman would lead the Redskins to a 3–1 start before being benched in a four-interception week 6 performance against the Eagles in favor of Beck.
-Grossman returned week 10 in a loss to the Dolphins.
-He led a last-minute touchdown drive the next week to tie Dallas but lost in overtime.
+Grossman started the 2011 season with a win against the eventual Super Bowl champion New York Giants, completing 21 of 34 attempts while throwing for 305 yards and two touchdowns.
+Grossman would lead the Redskins to a 3–1 start before being benched in a four-interception week 6 performance against the Philadelphia Eagles in favor of Beck.
+Grossman returned week 10 in a loss to the Miami Dolphins.
+He led a last-minute touchdown drive the next week to tie the Dallas Cowboys but lost in overtime.
 He helped the Redskins snap a six-game skid the next week with a 23–17 win over the Seattle Seahawks in which he threw 314 yards, two interceptions, and two touchdowns.

 2012 season

 The Redskins re-signed Grossman to another one-year contract on March 17, 2012.
-The Redskins drafted Robert Griffin III (second overall) and Kirk Cousins (102nd overall) in the 2012 NFL Draft.
+The Redskins drafted Robert Griffin III (second overall) and Kirk Cousins (102nd overall) in the 2012 NFL draft.
 Grossman became the team's third-string quarterback and did not play in a single game for the team in 2012.